Juan Carlos Ablanedo

 Juan Carlos Ablanedo Iglesias ([xwaŋ ˈkaɾlos aβlaˈneðo]; born 2 September 1963) is a Spanish former footballer who played as a goalkeeper.

-Due to his above-average reflexes he was nicknamed El gato (cat), and represented local Sporting de Gijón for almost 20 years as a professional.
+Due to his above-average reflexes, he was nicknamed El gato (cat), and represented local club Sporting de Gijón for almost 20 years as a professional.

 Club career

 Ablanedo was born in Mieres, Asturias.
-During his career he played solely for Sporting de Gijón after being a product of the club's famed youth system, Mareo, and received his first-team debut on 2 January 1983, as a second-half substitute in a 1–0 home win against RCD Español after José Aurelio Rivero was sent off.
+He played solely for Sporting de Gijón after being a product of the club's famed youth system, Mareo, and received his first-team debut on 2 January 1983, as a second-half substitute in a 1–0 home win against RCD Español after José Aurelio Rivero was sent off.

-After two further appearances the following season, Ablanedo became the Asturian side's undisputed starter, totalling 399 La Liga appearances.
+After two further games in the following season, Ablanedo became the Asturian side's undisputed starter, totalling 399 in La Liga.
 In the 1986–87 campaign, as Sporting finished fourth, he appeared in 42 matches (out of 44, as the league had a second stage).

-Ablanedo retired from football after 1998–99, with Sporting now in the Segunda División.
-He also had some serious injuries during his career, playing only two games in his last season and none in 1991–92.
-He was awarded three Ricardo Zamora Trophy awards during his career.
+Ablanedo retired from football at the end of 1998–99, with Sporting now in the Segunda División.
+He also had some serious injuries during his career, making only two appearances in his last season and none whatsoever in 1991–92.
+He was awarded the Ricardo Zamora Trophy three times.

 International career

 Ablanedo earned four caps for Spain, the first coming on 24 September 1986 in a 3–1 friendly victory over Greece in Gijón.
-He was a backup in both the 1986 and 1990 FIFA World Cups.
+He was a backup at both the 1986 and 1990 FIFA World Cups.

-Previously, Ablanedo helped the nation's under-21s conquer the 1986 European Championship.
+Previously, Ablanedo helped the nation's under-21s to win the 1986 European Championship.